 Research Interests

-In the last year of her PhD (2017), she obtained a Doc.Mobility SNSF grant to work on a new project investigating the effects of ideological beliefs about educational equality on the legitimation of social inequality at the University of Queensland (AUS).
-She then took a post-doctoral position at the sociology department at the University of Amsterdam (2018-2019) and continued working on both institutional (i.e., teacher discrimination; Batruch, Geven et al., 2022) and psychological (i.e., beliefs in school meritocracy; Batruch et al., 2022) processes accounting for social class inequality in schools and society.
+During my PhD, I experimentally looked at when and why teachers discriminate against lower social class students; 2013-2018; (Autin et al., 2015; 2019; Batruch et al., 2017; 2019a; 2019b).
+During my postdocs at the University of Queensland (AUS) and at the University of Amsterdam (2017-2019), I continued working on both institutional (i.e., teacher discrimination; Batruch, Geven et al., 2022; Batruch, et al., 2026) and psychological (i.e., beliefs in school meritocracy; Batruch et al., 2022) processes accounting for social class inequality in schools and society.

 Research Experience